Skip to main content

 }

-Both liteservers monitor masterchain, it is not required to explicitly include masterchain in the config.
+Both liteservers monitor MasterChain, so it is not necessary to include MasterChain explicitly in the configuration.

-lite-client and tonlib support this new global config format.
-Clients select a suitable liteserver for each request depending on its shard.
+• Both lite-client and tonlib support this new global configuration format.
+Clients select the appropriate liteserver for each request based on its shard.

 Proxy liteserver

-Proxy liteserver is a server that accepts standard liteserver queries and forwards them to other liteservers.
+Proxy Liteserver is a server designed to accept standard liteserver queries and forward them to other liteservers.

-Its primary purpose is to create a single liteserver that acts as a LS with all shards, while distributing incoming queries under the hood to the appropriate child liteservers.
-This eliminates the need for clients to maintain multiple TCP connections for different shards and allows old clients to use sharded liteservers through proxy.
+Its main purpose is to create a single liteserver that functions as a liteserver (LS) for all shards while distributing incoming queries to the appropriate child liteservers behind the scenes.
+This setup eliminates the need for clients to maintain multiple TCP connections for different shards and enables older clients to interact with sharded liteservers through the proxy.

 Usage: